opengsn/gsn-protocol/gsn-protocol.md

 When the sender receives a transaction signed by a Relay he validates that the nonce used is valid, and if it is not, the client will ignore the given relay and use other relays to relay given transaction.
 Therefore, there will be no actual delay introduced by such attack.

-##### Attack: Dapp attempts to burn relays funds by implementing an inconsistent acceptRelayedCall() and using multiple sender addresses to generate expensive transactions, thus performing a DoS attack on relays and reducing their profitability.
+##### Attack: Paymaster attempts to burn relays funds by implementing an inconsistent preRelayedCall() and using multiple sender addresses to generate expensive transactions, thus performing a DoS attack on relays and reducing their profitability.
-In this attack, a contract sets an inconsistent acceptRelayedCall (e.g. return zero for even blocks, nonzero for odd blocks), and uses it to exhaust relay resources through unpaid transactions.
+In this attack, a contract sets an inconsistent preRelayedCall (e.g. revert on even blocks), and uses it to exhaust relay resources through unpaid transactions.
 Relays can easily detect it after the fact.
-If a transaction goes unpaid, the relay knows that the recipient contract's acceptRelayedCall has acted inconsistently, because the relay has verified its view function before sending the transaction.
+If a transaction goes unpaid, the relay knows that the Paymaster contract's preRelayedCall has acted inconsistently, because the relay has verified its view function before sending the transaction.
-It might be the result of a rare race condition where the contract's state has changed between the view call and the transaction, but if it happens too frequently, relays will blacklist this contract and refuse to serve transactions to it.
+It might be the result of a rare race condition where the contract's state has changed between the view call and the transaction, but if it happens too frequently, relays will blacklist this paymaster and refuse to serve transactions to it.
-Each offending contract can only cause a small damage (e.g. the cost of 2-3 transactions) to a relay, before getting blacklisted.
+Each offending paymaster can only cause a small damage (e.g. the cost of 2-3 transactions) to a relay, before getting blacklisted.

-Relays may also look at recipients' history on the blockchain, looking for past unpaid transactions (reverted by RelayHub without pay), and denying service to contracts with a high failure rate.
+Relays may also look at paymaster's history on the blockchain, looking for past unpaid transactions (reverted by RelayHub without pay), and denying service to contracts with a high failure rate.
 If a contract caused this minor loss to a few relays, all relays will stop serving it, so it can't cause further damage.

 This attack doesn't scale because the cost of creating a malicious contract is in the same order of magnitude as the damage it can cause to the network.
 Causing enough damage to exhaust the resources of all relays, would be prohibitively expensive.

-The attack can be made even more impractical by setting RelayHub to require a stake from dapps before they can be served, and enforcing an unstaking delay, so that attackers will have to raise a vast amount of ETH in order to simultaneously create enough malicious contracts and attack relays.
+The attack can be made even more impractical by setting RelayHub to require a stake from paymasters before they can be served, and enforcing an unstaking delay, so that attackers will have to raise a vast amount of ETH in order to simultaneously create enough malicious contracts and attack relays.

 This protection is probably an overkill, since the attack doesn't scale regardless.

 ##### Attack: User attempts to rob dapps by registering its own relay and sending expensive transactions to dapps.
-If a malicious sender repeatedly abuses a recipient by sending meaningless/reverted transactions and causing the recipient to pay a relay for nothing, it is the recipient's responsibility to blacklist that sender and have its acceptRelayedCall function return nonzero for that sender.
+If a malicious sender repeatedly abuses a paymaster by sending meaningless/reverted transactions and causing the paymaster to pay a relay for nothing, it is the paymaster's responsibility to blacklist that sender and have its preRelayedCall function revert for that sender.
 Collect calls are generally not meant for anonymous senders unknown to the recipient.
 Dapps that utilize the gas station networks should have a way to blacklist malicious users in their system and prevent Sybil attacks.

-A simple method that mitigates such Sybil attack, is that the dapp lets users buy credit with a credit card, and credit their account in the dapp contract, so acceptRelayedCall() only returns zero for users that have enough credit, and deduct the amount paid to the relay from the user's balance, whenever a transaction is relayed for the user.
+A simple method that mitigates such Sybil attack, is that the dapp lets users buy credit with a credit card, and credit their account in the dapp contract, so preRelayedCall() only succeeds for users that have enough credit, and deduct the amount paid to the relay from the user's balance, whenever a transaction is relayed for the user.
 With this method, the attacker can only burn its own resources, not the dapp's.

 A variation of this method, for free dapps (that don't charge the user, and prefer to pay for their users transactions) is to require a captcha during user creation in their web interface,